 When a coating is applied, periodic recoating is required to ensure the integrity of the coating is sustained.
-This will generally mean applying another exterior coat every 7 - 10 years for Paint.
+This will generally mean applying another exterior coat every 2-4 years if Oil/Stain and every 7-10 years if Paint.
 This is dependent on the coating used, building location after washing and maintenance, and coating manufacturer's specification

-Refer to Section 12, On-Going Maintenance (page 19) for more information about the required maintenance.
+Refer to section 12, On-Going Maintenance (page 19) for more information about the required maintenance.